TheExpandingPolytope/tokenfightlol/README.md

 **Defense:**
 Defense (activated primarily by shields) reduces the percentage of damage dealt in a given turn.
 Shields can be compounded upon each other endlessly (by your self and allies).
 To protect against potential enemy attacks.

+### ETH Faucets

+For every 10 tokens spawns 1 ETH Faucet.
+Every otherturn each faucet emits a certain amount of ETH from it.
+If a player is ontop of a faucet, the emission goes directly to the player's treasury, otherwise it is emitted to the nearest free cell on the map.
+The ETH emitted can be picked up by any player.
+The amount of ETH emitted by a faucet is determined by the PROTOCOL_REVENUE_PREV_10_TURNS/(TOTAL_FAUCETS * 10).

 ### Token Lifecycle